 A gigantic stained-glass globe, the Mapparium Museum inside the Mary Baker Eddy Library introduces visitors to an intriguing look at the world circa 1935.
 Renovated for modern times, the 3-story museum now features a light and sound show.

-Day Trips from Boston
+Day Trips From Boston

 We have packed our Boston 3-Days Itinerary to the brim…but there is so much more to see in the region!
-Travelers more interested in regional exploration – rather than neighborhood discovery – might want to add a highly-rated tour into their Boston Itinerary.
+Travelers Interested in regional exploration – rather than neighborhood discovery – might want to add a highly-rated tour into their Boston Itinerary.
 While there are numerous short trips from Boston, we are highlighting the best ones!